Street Fighter EX2: Home

 The home console version of Street Fighter EX2 Plus for the PlayStation was released in December 1999.
 The PlayStation version features arcade, versus, and practice modes, along with an all new "Director mode" and a satellite-smashing "bonus game", and also includes Hayate from the original EX2 as a secret character.

-Music
+Soundtrack

 Like the previous game, the music was written by former Namco composers Takayuki Aihara, Shinji Hosoe, and Ayako Saso.
 A soundtrack CD was released on June 18, 1998 by Scitron.

 A 13-track arranged album was also released on July 23, 1998 by Suleputer, with arrangements by the original composers, along with Yasunori Mitsuda and Toshimichi Isoe.

 Reception

 In Japan, Game Machine listed Street Fighter EX2 on their July 1, 1998 issue as being the most-successful arcade game of the month.

 GameSpot praised the new characters and the graphics, but complained about the static ending sequences, as well as the lack of originality or new features.
 PSX Extreme stated that "When I take a look at SNK's cheap and blurry Fatal Fury: Wild Ambition and compare it to Capcom's Street Fighter EX 2 Plus, I see garbage and then I see one of the most polished looking fighting games to date, and obviously I am talking about EX2."
 They went on to summarize the game as "one of the most enhanced and entertaining Street Fighters ever".